 The short answer is yes.
 But if you want a long answer, read on.

 We think the terms eco and ethical have been rather misappropriated by big business and so we try not to over-use them, preferring transparency instead, so that our customers and makers can see the benefits and understand our processes for themselves.
 We do everything in our power to minimise our negative impact on the world, and to maximise the social value of our homewares.
-Our offices are powered by Ecotricity, transport between all local makers happens by bike, our packaging is stylish but compostable (see below) and we guarantee the working conditions of all of our makers.
+Our home office is powered by Ecotricity, transport between all local makers happens by bike, our packaging is stylish but compostable (see below) and we guarantee the working conditions of all of our makers.
 In fact, many of them work in spots that are so lovely and create products in batches so small, you literally couldn’t get any further from the sweatshop/production line methods of many high street retailers.